Perseid Meteor Showers

 #4 You threw in the towel.
 If you've planned a big meteor shower observing event where you have gathered the whole family and kids from school and then clouds moved in, remember to hang in there.
 Unless it starts pouring rain, if you're willing to stay up all night, sometime the skies will clear later in the evening and the group event you planned with your school principal and all the permission slips will not be in vain.

 #3 You thought you were God.
-You are watching the heavens from Earth and just as we humans cannot predict the weather and cloud formations, we certainly cannot control them.
-Be playful and remember you're not God and that the skies will not necessarily be clear during the two hours you set aside to forego TV and do something real and meaningful with your family or housemates.
-Be patient and keep looking, the cloud cover can change any time at night.
+You are watching the heavens from Earth and just as we humans cannot predict the weather, we certainly cannot control it.
+Be playful, remember you're not God, and the heavens do not necessarily open during the 2 hours you set aside to not watch TV and do something real and meaningful with your kids.
+Enjoy and keep looking, the weather can change any time at night.

 #1 And finally the number one top ten reason for missing the Perseids: you stopped looking up!
 People are led to believe a meteor shower is a light show event or a 9 pm fireworks show on the 4th of July that lasts for an hour and then it's over.
 You get in your car and go home.
-It's actually a one-week event and nobody — not NASA, not the Hubble Space Telescope, not even the Pope at the Pope Scope at the Vatican Observatory in Arizona — knows when the stunning display of dust and debris will enter our atmosphere and strike awe and wonder in the minds and hearts of your friends and family.
-So remember, keep looking up!
+It's actually a 1 week event and nobody -- not NASA, not the Hubble Space Telescope, not even the Pope at the Pope Scope at the Vatican Observatory in Arizona -- knows when the stunning display of dusts and debris will enter our atmosphere and strike awe and wonder in the minds and hearts of your friends and family.
+So remember, Keep Looking Up!